 If your pool water pH is too low, you’ll need to raise it.
 A simple and most effective way to that is to use borax.
 All you require is a pH testing kit, borax, and safety gloves, and then follow these steps.

 Step 1: Conduct a pH Test

 Step 2: Determine the Amount of Borax to Add

-Using a water chemistry calculator, determine how much borax you need to add to your pool.
+Using my borax pool calculator, determine how much borax you need to add to your pool.
 Your water’s chemical composition is what primarily determines this.